andygo52/tech-documentation/README.md

 --@7:09 p.m., Saturday, January 26, 2019.

+## Using Github with Git and Visual Studio Code
 Next step:  I want to learn how to take my HTML and CSS from my CodePen and in Visual Studio, Commit it to a version so that I can back up my work.

 --@7:19 p.m., Saturday, January 26, 2019.